Many people decide to relocate from the suburbs to the city each year, and the reasons for doing so vary.

 - City residents must be prepared to pay for parking at all times, whether at meters or in parking garages.

 - In certain cities, even residents have a hard time finding free parking.
-Unreserved parking spaces in New York, for example, can cost more than $600 a month.
+For example, unreserved parking spaces in New York can cost more than $600 a month.

 - Available parking is not always close to a certain location due to the necessity to park in garages or designated lots.

 Also Read: New Yorker’s Guide to Moving to California